Key Takeaways

 The 6 Scams

-a horseshoe-shaped harbour backed by 14th-century Venetian fortifications and a 16th-century lighthouse.
-It is also Chania's concentrated tourist-menu overcharge zone.
-A cappuccino at a harbour café costs €6–€8 (€2.50 two blocks inland); dinner on the waterfront regularly runs €50–€90 per person for food that costs €20–€25 at a neighborhood taverna.
-The r/crete 'I was charged for 2.6€ for cutlery at Tamam in chania' thread (comments/15d1mv0) generated community debate — the specific €2.60 cutlery charge is 'common practice' per some Greek commentators ('not really, it's usual to charge a cover'), but other users pointed out that under Greek consumer law unlisted cover charges are actually illegal and restaurants can be fined €500 per r/GreeceTravel 'Another day, another illegal bread charge on my bill' (comments/1531tjz).
+The Old Venetian Harbour is a horseshoe-shaped harbor backed by 14th-century Venetian fortifications and a 16th-century lighthouse — and Chania's concentrated tourist-menu overcharge zone.
+A cappuccino at a harbor café costs €6–€8 (€2.50 two blocks inland); dinner on the waterfront regularly runs €50–€90 per person for food that costs €20–€25 at a neighborhood taverna.
+The thread generated community debate — the specific €2.60 cutlery charge is 'common practice' per some Greek commentators ('not really, it's usual to charge a cover'), but other users pointed out that under Greek consumer law unlisted cover charges are actually illegal and restaurants can be fined €500.

-Your protection: for harbour enjoyment, budget for a single coffee or cocktail as the tourist premium; eat meals two or three blocks inland.
+Your protection: for harbor enjoyment, budget for a single coffee or cocktail as the tourist premium; eat meals two or three blocks inland.
 Community-recommended honestly-priced Chania tavernas include Tamam (yes, despite the cutlery-charge debate, the food is excellent and prices are posted; just refuse the cutlery/cover and clarify), Chrisostomos (Kastelli old town, 500+ reviews at 4.6+), and Bougatsa Iordanis (for breakfast).
 Confirm the outside menu matches the table menu before sitting; refuse welcome bread, olives, bottled water, and any 'cover' or 'cutlery' charge not on the menu you ordered from.
 Count the bill line by line.
 Save Tourist Police 171 and the Chania office (+30 28210-73333) for disputes.

 Red Flags